 I recently received this note from a soon-to-be-Mom:

 My husband and I finally conceived after fully implementing the recommended diet in Nourishing Traditions.
 It's a very exciting time!
 I was just wondering, Kelly, how you were able to figure out how to make money from home?
 My husband and I want to raise this baby in our home, playing in our garden, and getting schooled at our table.
 Yet I have student loans so I must make an income somehow.
 We are attempting to create a garden and sell organic produce, specialty breads, and fermented foods at the farmers market, but that is really a seasonal job.
-Do you have any encouraging words for two people currently working through debt yet still want to keep Momma in the home?
-All I hear from my family is, “Suck it up, do what you have to do (they mean taking our baby to day care).
+Do you have any encouraging words for two people currently working through debt yet still wanting to keep Momma in the home?
+All I hear from my family is, “Suck it up, do what you have to do (they mean taking our baby to daycare).
 Sure, everyone WANTS to stay home with their kids, but it's not possible!”
 Thank you for your help and for your wonderful blog!

 First, I do NOT agree that it's impossible to make it work if you want to stay home with your kids!